carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-ifs.rst

   + ``Type``: Whether the symbol is an object, function, no-type, thread local storage, or unknown.
 Symbol types not explicitly supported are mapped as unknown to improve signal-to-noise ratio.

-  + ``Size``: The size of the symbol in question, doesn’t apply to functions, and is optional for NoType symbols.
+  + ``Size``: The size of the symbol in question, doesn't apply to functions, and is optional for NoType symbols.

   + ``Undefined``: Whether or not the symbol is defined in this shared object file.